Well I just came back from a nice week of camping in the mountains.

 And I do mean nice!
 My son and I set up camp near the Salt River at an existing camp site.
 That night it was cold so we gathered as much wood so we could find and sat by the fire.
 OK.....that night my son saw a very shiny gold reflection in the camp fire rock ring........after inspecting it we found 7 poorly rapped and almost deteriated, fire burned cotton bundles (2.5x1.5 FT).

 We found GOLD!!!!
 Some nugets most still stuck in its matrix....but mostly gold!
 Now I don't know if this is the lost treasure but I am ever so glad we were never looking for it!
 We probably would have never found it!
 If this is not the lost treasure where is it supose to be?
-I think I have been bit by the gold bug and I want to find more!
+I think I have been bit by the gold bug :D and I want to find more! :wink:

 Last edited by Old Boy Scout on Fri Jan 09, 2004 5:12 pm, edited 1 time in total.